Amazing Greenland

 A freshwater reservoir under the Greenland ice

-When taking a cruise to Greenland, you will be struck by how much land is covered by ice.
+When you visit Greenland, you will be struck by how much land is covered by ice.
 But there is more than meets the eye: An amazing discovery was made by scientists when they accidently found a reservoir of meltwater within a Greenland ice sheet that covers an area of 70,000 square km (nearly 45,000 square miles).

 When researchers were drilling for ice core samples, they found liquid water pouring off the drill, a surprise given that air temperatures were well below freezing point at the time of drilling.
 When they moved their drilling equipment to another site, they again found liquid water.
 After studying radar images of the area, they discovered a clear outline of water reflected below the snow.